miftanurfarid/pelatihan-matlab/_episodes/05-func.md

 teaching: 30
 exercises: 0
 questions:
-- "How can I teach Octave how to do new things?"
+- "How can I teach MATLAB how to do new things?"
 objectives:
-- "Compare and contrast Octave function files with Octave scripts."
+- "Compare and contrast MATLAB function files with MATLAB scripts."
 - "Define a function that takes parameters."
 - "Test a function."
 - "Recognize why we should divide programs into small, single-purpose functions."